Skip to main content

 Put the olive oil in a large skillet (with a cover) over medium heat.
 Add the crushed red pepper and garlic.

-Cook for one minute, watching to be careful the garlic doesn't brown.
+Cook for one minute, being careful the garlic doesn't brown.

 Make a Quick Tomato Sauce